lalitakc9/NLP/README.md

-# NLP project for Aspect based analysis of Nepali offensive texts using POS Tagging and Word Embedding with Machine Learning Techniques
+# NLP project for Aspect based analysis of Nepali offensive texts using POS Tagging and Word Embedding using Machine Learning Techniques
 # updating soon ...